gautriv/gitfortechnicalwriters/pages/mydoc/branches.md

 ### To recap, you've learned how to:

-* Create a new branch
+* Create a new git branch

 Congratulations!
 If you have questions, let me know in the comments section.